Raymond L. Cohn, Illinois State University (Emeritus)

 Sources of Immigration

 The sources of immigration have changed a number of times over the years.
 In general, four relatively distinct periods can be identified in Table 1.
 Before 1881, the vast majority of immigrants, almost 86% of the total, arrived from northwest Europe, principally Great Britain, Ireland, Germany, and Scandinavia.
 During the colonial period, though the data do not allow an accurate breakdown, most immigrants arrived from Britain, with smaller numbers coming from Ireland and Germany.
 The years between 1881 and 1893 saw a transition in the sources of U.S. immigrants.
 After 1881, immigrant volume from central, eastern, and southern Europe began to increase rapidly.
 Between 1894 and 1914, immigrants from southern, central, and eastern Europe accounted for 69% of the total.
 With the onset of World War I in 1914, the sources of U.S. immigration again changed.
 From 1915 to the present day, a major source of immigrants to the United States has been the Western Hemisphere, accounting for 46% of the total.
 In the period between 1915 and 1960, virtually all of the remaining immigrants came from Europe, though no specific part of Europe was dominant.
 Beginning in the 1960s, immigration from Europe fell off substantially and was replaced by a much larger percentage of immigrants from Asia.
-Thus, over the course of U.S. history, the sources of immigration changed from northwestern Europe to southern, central and eastern Europe to the Americas in combination with Europe to the current situation where most immigrants come from the Americas or Asia.
+Also noteworthy is the rise in immigration from Africa in the twenty-first century.
+Thus, over the course of U.S. history, the sources of immigration changed from northwestern Europe to southern, central and eastern Europe to the Americas in combination with Europe to the current situation where most immigrants come from the Americas, Asia and Africa.

 Duration of Voyage and Method of Travel

 Before the 1840s, immigrants arrived on sailing ships.
 General information on the length of the voyage is unavailable for the colonial and early national periods.
 By the 1840s, however, the average voyage length for ships from the British Isles was five to six weeks, with those from the European continent taking a week or so longer.
 In the 1840s, a few steamships began to cross the Atlantic.
 Over the course of the 1850s, steamships began to account for a larger, though still minority, percentage of immigrant travel.
-After the Civil War, the vast majority of immigrants arrived on steamships.
+By 1873, virtually all immigrants arrived on steamships (Cohn 2005).
 As a result, the voyage time fell initially to about two weeks and it continued to decline into the twentieth century.
 Steamships remained the primary means of travel until after World War II.
 As a consequence of the boom in airplane travel over the last few decades, most immigrants now arrive via air.

 Place of Arrival